Thames Town

 Thames Town (泰晤士小镇 (泰晤士小鎮, Tàiwùshì Xiǎozhèn)) is a new town in Songjiang District, about 30 km from central Shanghai.
 Completed in 2006, it is named after the River Thames, which flows through London, United Kingdom.
 The architecture is themed according to British market town styles.
 There are cobbled streets, Victorian terraces, corner shops and red telephone boxes.
-High house prices led to few permanent residents moving to the area, causing many of the shops and restaurants to close and the area to become known as a "ghost town".
+High house prices initially led to few permanent residents moving to the area, causing many of the shops and restaurants to close and the area to become known as a "ghost town".

 Location

 Thames Town is a part of Songjiang New City, in Songjiang District.
 The town is 4 km from the Songjiang New City station on Shanghai Metro Line 9.
 The G60 Shanghai–Kunming Expressway, formerly known as the Huhang Expressway, passes to its south.

 While Songjiang District is an ancient prefecture which predates by far the establishment of Shanghai, Songjiang New City is a new development, intended to draw population away from central Shanghai.
 Within this city, one of the objectives for Thames Town was to provide accommodation for the staff of the new universities in adjacent Songjiang University Town.